bfox9900/VI99TTY/README.md

 - cd <device> to change the default disk for the shell
 - rm <filename> to delete a file (permanently) with an "Are you sure?"

+- help   to see the VIMANPAGE if it is on the program file disk.

 The editor behaves very much like VI but the entire feature set cannot fit into the 24K of program space on the TI-99 so VI99 TTY provides the most commonly used commands and features.